 It’s sad there are so many desperate people out there.
-Unfortunately for oDesk clients, virtual marketplaces tend to attract desperate people. oDesk does a pretty good job of providing recruitment filtering tools.
+Unfortunately for Upwork clients, virtual marketplaces tend to attract desperate people.
+Upwork does a pretty good job of providing recruitment filtering tools.
 However, desperate people still slip through the cracks of any recruiting system.

 Some employers might think that hiring desperate workers could be to their advantage.
 I’m sure there have been situations where this is true.
 However, in general, desperate people tend to be teetering on the verge of persona #1 (i.e. the “flake”).
 Unless you’re feeling really confident, avoid hiring people who are only interested in the next paycheck you can give them.